A20-Mini

 orientation that works best for the situation.
 Fold the security flap over, securing the transmitter in place using the hook-and-loop fastener strips.
 Use the clip on the back of the holster to attach the transmitter to the talent’s garments.

-A20-Remote is an application for Android/iOS phones and tablets designed to pair with the A20-Mini.
-All settings for the A20-Mini are conveniently controlled using A20-Remote.
+A20-Remote is an application for Android/iOS phones and tablets designed to pair with A20 (A20-TX, A20-Mini) transmitters.
+All transmitter settings are conveniently controlled using A20-Remote.

 When connected via Bluetooth LE to the A20-Mini, A20-Remote offers control and display of all A20-Mini parameters, including: